jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 +5 Melee Defense and Ranged Defense if there are no allies in adjacent tiles

-**Challenger**

-+8 Resolve and Initiative if outnumbered by the enemy

-+4 Melee Skill, Ranged Skill, Melee Defense, and Ranged Defense if outnumbered by the enemy
+**Incubator**

+Poison is applied on any direct hit (i.e. not non-damaging skills like Repel or Split Shield), regardless of hitpoint damage inflicted

 **Torturer**

-The threshold to inflict injuries is lowered by 25% against targets who are injured or under the effects of poison
+The threshold to inflict injuries is lowered by 25% against targets who are injured, under the effects of poison, or are standing on tiles with harmful effects like miasma or fire

-+10% chance to hit targets who are injured or under the effects of poison
++10% chance to hit targets who are injured, under the effects of poison, or are standing on tiles with harmful effects like miasma or fire

 **Predator**